 On the Select Type & Objects page, configure the parameters.

-Data migration supports One-way Synchronization and Two-way Synchronization.
-This topic introduces the operation of one-way synchronization.
-For more information on two-way synchronization, see Configure a two-way synchronization task.
+Data migration supports One-way Sync and Two-way Sync.
+This topic describes one-way synchronization.
+For details about two-way synchronization, see Configure a two-way synchronization task.

 Note

-If you have selected DDL Synchronization-Synchronize DDL, newly added tables in the source database can also be synchronized to the target database.
+If you select the Incremental Synchronization-DDL Synchronization migration type, newly added tables at the source can be synchronized to the target.

-If you select Match by Rule, for more information, see Configure database-to-database matching rules.
+To select Match by Rule, see Configure database-to-database matching rules.

 Click Next.
 On the Migration Options page, configure the parameters.